rewls/gnu-make-manual/02-an-introduction-to-makefiles.md

 ## 2.4.
 Variables Make Makefiles Simpler

-- In out example, we had to list all the object files twice in the rule for `edit`.
+- In our example, we had to list all the object files twice in the rule for `edit`.

 - *Variables* allow a text string to be defined once and substituted in multiple places later (see Chapter 6 [How to Use Variables]).